paulinho-16/MEIC-TVVS/assignments/assignment4.md

 1. **Transition Tree**

-The following figure contains a *Transition Tree* that represents all the *six* regular paths for the use case.
+The following figure contains a *Transition Tree* that represents all *six* regular paths for the use case.
 As all of them were tested, they are detailed in the following subsection.

 ![Use Case 1 Transition Tree](./images/transition_tree1.png)